MattiaPandolfoVR/MetaPhage/README.md

   <a href="https://MattiaPandolfoVR.github.io/MetaPhage/"><img src="./docs/imgs/metaphage-logo.png"></a>
 </p>

 This is MetaPhage, a nextflow pipeline for automatic phage discovery.
-MetaPhage can be run on Linux or MacOS.
+MetaPhage can be run on Linux using Conda as dependency manager.
 ## Documentation

 * :page_facing_up: [Tutorial to use this *beta* version](tutorial_beta.md)